 Bent over backward to receive the gift of gab in Ireland.

 Took my first trip with my then boyfriend!
 We laid on the beach and drank cocktails, climbed Mayan Ruins, jumped 25 feet off a cliff into a cenote, and had the WORLDS.
 GREATEST.
 TACOS in Rivera Maya, Mexico.

 We traveled to Morocco and rode a camel through the desert, spent two-nights glamping under the stars of the Sahara, ate a camel burger (not the guy below) tried my hand at bartering, and wandered the dizzying, chaotic, spaghetti-like alleyways of Marrakech.

 Got stuck in Portugal for 24 hours thanks to the ever brilliant and reliable American Airlines.
 But we turned a shit experience into one of the best ever!

 Once we knew we weren’t going anywhere we hit the ground running to explore what we could of the beautiful Lisbon.
 My favorite part was walking around at dusk, the streets were incredibly beautiful.
 Alfama is unreal, too.

-Revisited my old stomping grounds with my then boyfriend.
+Revisited my old stomping grounds with Pete.
 We had incredible food – pies, BBQ, Tex-Mex, margaritas and had a great time exploring some of my old haunts.